US fish stick and filet supplies threatened by customs dispute - NewsBreak

 The agency declined to comment on the case because of the ongoing litigation, a government spokesperson said.
 The shipping companies behind the lawsuit, Kloosterboer International Forwarding and Alaska Reefer Management, which have offices in Seattle, also both declined to comment.

 The dispute is happening at a bad time for the seafood industry because the business is currently making preparations for the busy Lenten season, said Michael Alexander, president of King and Prince, a Georgia company that makes seafood for the food service industry.
 Many Christians substitute red meat for fish during Lent, and pollock is in higher demand during that part of the year.
-Most fast-food chains’ fish offerings, including the McDonald’s Filet-O-Fish, are made from pollock.
+Most fast-food chains’ fish offerings, including the McDonald’s Filet-O-Fish, are made from pollock.‘Teacher of the Year’ could be fired over vax mandate

 Massachusetts Gov. Charlie Baker, a Republican, has called on President Joe Biden, a Democrat, to help resolve the dispute.
 Baker said in a mid-September letter to the president that his state, home to some of the nation’s largest seafood processors, stands to be hurt economically if the fish doesn’t start moving again.